Why I Do This Services Experience Map Start a conversation

 "A foundation's job is not just to fund research.
 It is to build and sustain an ecosystem.
 That community is a competitive advantage — it signals to pharma that the infrastructure exists."

-One of the most important things is that keeping researchers engaged even when you can't fund them — providing mouse models, cell lines, reagents to scientists whose grants didn't come through — is as strategically important as any single grant.
+One of the most important things is that keeping researchers engaged even when you can't fund them by providing mouse models, cell lines, reagents to scientists whose grants didn't come through is as strategically important as any single grant.

-When we organized the 2024 Jain Foundation Dysferlin meeting and presented findings to a patient group in India, I wasn't just disseminating science.
-I was demonstrating to everyone in that room — researchers, families, clinicians, pharma partners — that this disease has a community behind it.
+When we organized the 2024 Jain Foundation Dysferlin meeting and presented findings to a patient group in India, it wasn't just disseminating science.
+But demonstrating to everyone in that room — researchers, families, clinicians, pharma partners & that this disease has a community behind it.

 That community signals to pharma that the infrastructure exists, that patients are engaged, that the path from discovery to trial is shorter here than elsewhere.
 Building that ecosystem is the strategy.